Zenika-Training/strigo-init-script-libs/scripts/code-server.md

 * you can set the dark theme by default (`'{"workbench.colorTheme":"Default Dark+"}'`)

-* If you want to have access (as a trainer and as a trainee) to some command-line tools available for the `ubuntu` system user, you need to **make the code-server terminal a [login shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuring-profiles)** so that profile files (`.bashrc` for example) are loaded.
+* If you want to have access (as a trainer and as a trainee) to some command-line tools only available at the user level, you need to **make the code-server terminal a [login shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuring-profiles)** so that profile files (`.bashrc` for example) are loaded.
 The way to do this has changed across the code-server / vsCode versions:
   * 3.7, 3.8 (and 3.9?) versions: `code_server_settings='{"terminal.integrated.shellArgs.linux": ["-l"]}'`
   * 3.10 versions: `code_server_settings='{"terminal.integrated.defaultProfile.linux":"bash","terminal.integrated.profiles.linux":{"bash":{"path":"bash","args":["-l"]}}}'`